CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 #.
 In a submodule ``analysis`` implement a function that given the water
-   level time history (dates, levels) for a station computes a least-squares fit of polynomial of degree *p* to water level data.
+   level time history (dates, levels) for a station computes a least-squares fit of a polynomial of degree *p* to water level data.
-   The function should return a tuple of (1) the polynomial object and (2) any shift of the time (date) axis (see below).
+   The function should return a tuple of (i) the polynomial object and (ii) any shift of the time (date) axis (see below).
 The function should have the signature::

     def polyfit(dates, levels, p):